English BA

 Real experience with books and publishing.

-Learn how to set type on a traditional printing press, work with the CMU Press on manuscript editing and book design, or get involved in campus publications like Soul in Paraphrase and The Doxa.
+Learn how to set type on a traditional printing press, work with CMU Press on manuscript editing and book design, or get involved in campus publications like Soul in Paraphrase and The Doxa.

 A place where your voice matters.